St Kilda, Scotland: Military occupation

-21st century tourism
+21st-century tourism

-Visits to St Kilda were encouraged until facilities closed due to the worldwide COVID-19 pandemic in 2020; as of early February 2021 the toilets, campsite and shopping facilities on Hirta were all closed.
+Visits to St Kilda were encouraged until facilities closed due to the worldwide COVID-19 pandemic in 2020 but it has since reopened.

 The National Trust for Scotland has improved the village on Hirta over the years.
 "They have reroofed the cottages on the main street, restored the church, and re-stacked stones that years of gales had toppled from the cleits, or bothies, that dot the volcanic landscape".
 One cottage, #3 on "The Street" has been more extensively restored and turned into the museum.
 However, a full restoration of the other cottages is not expected.

-The Historic Environment Scotland website states that "the plain, two-bay church, with the schoolroom added to its north west in 1898" was "restored as they might have appeared in the 1920s".
+The Historic Environment Scotland website states that "the plain, two-bay church, with the schoolroom added to its north west in 1898" was "restored as they might have appeared in the 1920s."
 The site also explains that the "arrangement of St Kilda Village along a curving street is the result of mid-19th century improvement ...
 Distinctive drystone storage structures, known as cleitan, are scattered throughout the landscape.
 There are over 1,400 cleitan known throughout the St Kilda archipelago, but they are concentrated in the area around the village".

-The National Trust for Scotland suggest that there is a great deal of interest in diving in the area as well as viewing of seabirds in "Europe’s most important seabird colony, and one of the major seabird breeding stations in the North Atlantic.
+The National Trust for Scotland suggests that there is a great deal of interest in diving in the area as well as viewing of seabirds in "Europe's most important seabird colony, and one of the major seabird breeding stations in the North Atlantic.
 Before the closure, day trips for tourists were readily available, by boat, leaving from Stein Jetty, Skye.
 A review of St Kilda, written before facilities closed, warned that landing at the pier can be difficult in rough seas.